hirokoymj/gcp-study-note/PCA/ExamTopic/Topic1-2.md

 - A. Configure the GKE cluster as a private cluster, and configure Cloud NAT Gateway for the cluster subnet.
 (100%)
 - https://cloud.google.com/kubernetes-engine/docs/how-to/private-clusters#workloads_on_private_clusters_unable_to_access_internet
+  - Pods in private GKE clusters cannot access the internet.
+  - If subnet secondary IP address range used for Pods in the cluster is not configured on Cloud NAT gateway, the Pods cannot connect to the internet as they don't have an external IP address configured for Cloud NAT gateway.
+  - Ensure you configure the Cloud NAT gateway to apply at least the following subnet IP address ranges for the subnet that your cluster uses:

 <hr />